 Fate of pollutants in natural waters

-Many natural such as oceans, lakes and rivers contain organic pollutants.
+Many natural water bodies such as oceans, lakes and rivers contain organic pollutants.
 These pollutants are considered to be one of the greatest dangers to underwater life including fish, mammals, and coral reefs.
 The products formed from reactions of organic pollutants in natural waters can be more toxic than the parent compounds

 Natural waters can contain high concentrations of solutes such as salts and organic matter.
 This complex composition makes predicting the fate of pollutants in natural waters very difficult.
 We examine the effects of individual components of natural waters on reaction rates of organic pollutants and compare these to reaction rates measured in real waters in order to better understand and predict the fate of organic pollutants in oceans, lakes, and rivers.